“You are braver than you believe, stronger than you seem, smarter than you think, and twice as beautiful as you’d ever imagined,” Anonymous.

 It seems as though every one of us has been touched by breast cancer, whether we’ve experienced it ourselves or witnessed a loved one who battle with the disease.
 One of the most important things to remember, and what possibly helps so many carry on, is understanding you are not alone.

-In both our Breast Cancer Survivor stories this week, these brave, strong, beautiful women fought their battles with their families at the forefront of their hearts and minds.
+In our Breast Cancer Survivor stories, these brave, strong, beautiful women fought their battles with their families at the forefront of their hearts and minds.